Droniu/tic-tac-toe/README.md

 # Tic-Tac-Toe game written in 6502 assembly for the NES.

-After over a thousad lines of code in a language I hate, I think the project is ready.

 ## Requirements:
 * [Compiler - cc65](https://cc65.github.io/getting-started.html) (not necessary if you download the release version)
 * [Emulator - FCEUX](http://fceux.com/web/download.html)